h6ah4i/android-tablayouthelper/README.md

 Getting started
 ---

-This library is published on jCenter.
+This library is published on Maven Central.
 Just add these lines to `build.gradle`.

 ```gradle
 dependencies {